OUR MISSION

 Step into history with the Greater Westhampton Historical Museum’s 2025 event lineup—a celebration of heritage, resilience, and community spirit.
 Mark your calendars for these highlights:

-Summer Exhibit Premiere: The Eye of the Storm
+Summer Exhibit Premiere: The Eye of the Storm, June 4th 2025

 Dive into Long Island’s turbulent weather history and the stories of perseverance that shaped our communities.
-This immersive exhibit, The Eye of the Storm: Hurricanes and Resilience on Long Island, opens after Memorial Day weekend and runs to October
+This immersive exhibit, The Eye of the Storm: Hurricanes and Resilience on Long Island, opens June 4th at 4:00 PM, and will run into October.

 GIVE A GIFT TO LAST A LIFETIME!
 ENGRAVE-A-BRICK FUNDRAISER